Wake Forest Career 1961-1968

 Baptist Campus Minister and Assistant Chaplain, 1961-1968

 Ed and Jean moved back to Winston-Salem in 1961, and Ed resumed his work as Baptist Campus Minister, which had been filled in the interim by Bob Knott.
-Soon, Ed had an expanded role as Assistant Chaplain.
+Soon, Ed had a new title and an expanded role in the college as Assistant Chaplain.
 The family settled in Apartment 2-D of the Wake Forest Faculty Apartments.
 Ed and Jean’s second daughter Kim was born in 1962.
-The years that followed were a lively time for the family and for all of the Wake Forest community.

 The Faculty Apartments